knowit/hlf/secrets_handler/README.md

 # Google Cloud Storage - Secrets

-This 'mini package' consists of two (three) Python scripts to up- and download secrets to and from a GCS bucket.
+This 'mini package' consists of two Python scripts to up- and download secrets to and from a GCS bucket, as well as files and functions to help with this process.

 **The environment variable GOOGLE_APPLICATION_CREDENTIALS must be set, and the connected service account must have read/write bucket permissions.**